directeye/docsy/content/en/blog/2024-05-11-wrapup-myscripts.md

 draft: false
 ---

-I usually draft one-minute speech scripts derived from [Engoo's describing picture material](https://engoo.com/app/materials/describing-pictures/P_HriMOnEeifo0O-yMP42w).
+I usually draft one-minute speech scripts derived from [Engoo's describing pictures material](https://engoo.com/app/materials/describing-pictures/P_HriMOnEeifo0O-yMP42w).
-Those scripts can be found on my website under the section titled "[Scirpts for Engoo describing pictures](/docsy/docs/engoo_photos/)."
+Those scripts can be found on my website under the section titled "[Scripts for Engoo describing pictures](/docsy/docs/engoo_photos/)."

 ## Drafting Detailed Photo Description Script

 When preparing a script for a photo description speech, I start by writing out the details in Japanese to make sure I capture all the nuances of the image.
-Verbalise the clothing and behaviour of the people in the photo, or the situation of the objects.
+I verbalise the clothing and behaviour of the people in the photo, or the situation of the objects.
 I also include comments expressing my own opinions and thoughts based on the photo to complete the script.

 ## Utilizing ChatGPT